-Two of the teams that competed for the FFG(X) program involved shipyards (F/MM and Austal USA) that are currently building LCSs, procurement of which ended in FY2019.
-With the FFG(X) contract having been awarded to F/MM, Austal USA and its associated supplier firms could face a downturn in workloads and employment levels as they work off their backlog of LCS-related work if this work is not replaced by work associated with building other Navy or Coast Guard ships.
+Two of the teams competing for the FFG(X) program involve shipyards (F/MM and Austal USA) that are currently building LCSs, procurement of which ended in FY2019.
+These two shipyards and their associated supplier firms could face a downturn in workloads and employment levels as they work off their backlog of LCSs if LCS-related work is not replaced by work associated with building FFG(X)s or other Navy or Coast Guard ships.

-The two other teams that competed for the FFG(X) program involved shipyards (GD/BIW and HII/Ingalls) that currently build DDG-51 destroyers and (in the case of HII/Ingalls) Navy amphibious ships.
+The other two teams competing for the FFG(X) program involve shipyards (GD/BIW and HII/Ingalls) that currently build DDG-51 destroyers and (in the case of HII/Ingalls) Navy amphibious ships.
 As discussed in the CRS report on the DDG-51 program, the Navy's FY2021 budget submission shows a programmed reduction in the DDG-51 procurement rate starting in FY2023, perhaps as a reflection of a potential change in the surface combatant force architecture.
 A potential change in the Navy's amphibious ship force architecture might impact the types and quantities of amphibious ships being procured for the Navy.
-Other things held equal, these two shipyards and their associated supplier firms could face a downturn in workloads and employment levels if the level of DDG-51-related work and (for HII/Ingalls) amphibious-ship-related work is reduced and not replaced by work associated with building other Navy or Coast Guard ships.
+Other things held equal, these two shipyards and their associated supplier firms could face a downturn in workloads and employment levels if the level of DDG-51-related work and (for HII/Ingalls) amphibious-ship-related work is reduced and not replaced by work associated with building FFG(X)s or other Navy or Coast Guard ships.